 BHK-MG Power Supplies may be programmed over a control bus using SCPI (Standard Commands for Programmable Instruments).
 SCPI provides a common language conforming to IEEE 488.2 for instruments used in an automatic test system.
-The control bus used must be the IEEE 488 standard communication bus (General Purpose Interface Bus, GPIB).
+The control bus used must be either the IEEE 488 standard communication bus (General Purpose Interface Bus, GPIB). or the RS 232 Serial Bus described in PAR.
+3.5.
 Refer to Table 2-1 for input/output signal allocations.)
 Most power supply functions available from the keypad can be programmed via remote commands, in addition to some that are not available from the keypad (e.g. triggering, and local lockout).

 This section includes a discussion of GPIB bus protocols (PAR.
 3.3.1), instructions for changing the GPIB address (PAR.
 3.3.3), a discussion of the VISA (Virtual Instrumentation Software Architecture) driver supplied with the unit (PAR.
-3.3.5), followed by a detailed explanation of SCPI programming (PAR.
-3.5)
+3.4), followed by a detailed explanation of SCPI programming (PAR.
+3.7)